 Breakup by Packaging:

-At present, pan masala packaged in pouches accounts for the majority of the total market share.
+At present, pouches account for the majority of the total market share.

 Uttar Pradesh enjoys the leading position in the market.

 The competitive landscape of the market has been analyzed in the report, along with the detailed profiles of the major players operating in the industry.

 The pan masala market in India was worth INR 42,180 Crore in 2019.